 EICR reports determine whether the system is still doing its job efficiently or not.
 To fulfill the standards, you will inspect the current wiring, circuits, and devices in the same network.
 Then, you will determine the results for the state of the entire building.
-In the end, you can conclude that if the system is good to go, or you might be doing some alterations to it.
+In the end, you can conclude that if the system is good to go, you might be altering it.

 There are different types of EICR, each for a specific environment.
-You can select one based on the type of device and when you last inspect the electrical circuit.
+You can select one based on the type of device and when you last inspected the electrical circuit.

-- Commercial EICR reports are for educational institutes, gyms, shops, offices.
-Here, you should inspect the electronic equipment once every five years.
+- Commercial EICR reports are for educational institutes, gyms, shops, and offices.
+Here, it would be best to inspect the electronic equipment once every five years.
 In case of using premises for entertainment, test after every three years.

 - Industrial EICR reports are for warehouses and factories.
 You need to carry out the test every five years.

 - Domestic EICR reports are for residential areas.
-You will test after every five years, in the case of rental properties.
+You will test after every five years in the case of rental properties.
 In the case of a private dwelling, you will repeat it after every ten years.
-Also, provide the latest test report to the buyer when you are selling the property.
+Also, provide the latest test report to the buyer when selling the property.